GideonLeGrange/mikrotik-java/README.md

 Versions
 --------

-The current stable version is 1.0.
-The master branch is on version 1.1, which is the currently being tested and will be released soon.

-Version 1.1 will add:
-* TLS (SSL) support to encrypt API traffic.
+The current stable version 1.1, which added TLS (SSL) support to encrypt API traffic.

 Examples